Groom of the Chamber: Post-Restoration England and Great Britain

 The French portrait painter Jean Clouet (c.
-1485–1540) was appointed a valet de chambre groom of the chamber of the French monarchy in 1523, as was his son François Clouet later.
+1485–1540) was appointed a valet de chambre groom of the chamber of the French monarchy in 1523 by Francis I of France, as was his son François Clouet later.
 The office could serve as a sinecure to provide a minimum income and social place for someone who enjoyed royal favor.

 Many noble households in Europe had their own grooms of the chamber, known by various titles.
 See Valet de chambre for a fuller account.